 At Pedernales Electric, it’s our priority to provide members with the most helpful and reliable services.
 Our Service Policy explains topics such as how to become a member, payment and service options and fees.
-For more information about our services, call us toll-free at 1-888-554-4732 between 7 a.m. and 9 p.m.
-Monday through Friday.
+For more information about our services, call our toll-free number: 1-888-554-4732.

 200 Service Policy